 - Creating Business Rules in SwiftKanban is easy as while creating the rules you can visualize the flow of the rule which helps you understand the triggers, conditions, actions, and frequency in a better way.

 To use the Business Rules feature in SwiftKanban, one must have a supporting license.
-Currently, this feature is in the Beta stage.
 To know more about it, please contact us at [email protected].

 Layout of Business Rules Listing Page

 The Business Rules page displays the list of Business Rules.
-You can create a maximum of 5 Business Rules per Board.
+You can use a maximum upto10 active/enabled Business Rules across multiple Boards at a time in a user account.

 Your Business Rules appear listed in a sequential manner depending on the date of creation.
 If you add a sequence number to the rule, then the list of Business Rules is sorted in ascending order and gets executed as per that order.
 If the sequence number is not defined then the Business Rules are executed oldest to latest as per their date of creation.